will-byrne-hp/find/docs/_customisation/widgets-dev-docs.md

 ```

 ### Saved Search Widget Development

-The saved search widgets are an extension of the updating widgets so incorporate all of the above apart from `doUpdate` which should not be overridden as the saved search widget already handles this for you (see `getData` below).
-The saved search abstract view handles the retrieval of the saved search during initialisation and updates.
+The saved search widgets are an extension of the [Updating Widget][UpdatingWidget] they have their own version of the `doUpdate` and `onCancelled` methods, which must not be overridden unless the prototype function is called as well.
+The abstract view handles the retrieval of the saved search during initialisation and updates.

 #### Functions

-`postInitialize` is a function that is run after the saved search has been fetched successfully.
+`postInitialize` is a function that is run after the saved search has been fetched successfully on initialisation.
 This can optionally return a promise in which case `getData` will not be called until is has been resolved.
 This is useful for loading any extra objects or views that are contingent on the information in the saved search.
+Barring connection errors, this function will only be called once during the life of the widget, therefore it should not be used to fetch information that need to be refreshed periodically.

-`getData` is the main method for retrieving the data needed to render the view, it is called in by `doUpdate` in the abstract widget (which is why this should not be overridden).
-In the [Results List Widget][rlw] this is used to fetch the document collection, there is a listener on the collection which renders the new results and calculates what can be displayed.
-This should return a promise which will be used to handle the `doUpdate` callback.
+`getData` is the main method for retrieving the data needed to render the view.
+It must return a promise, which will be used to handle the `doUpdate` callback.
+This function will be called on every update cycle.
+For example, in the [Results List Widget][ResultsListWidget] this function is used to fetch the Document Collection.
+The widget creates a listener on the collection which renders the new results and calculates what can be displayed.

 #### Properties

 `savedSearchModel` is the model that controls the saved search information.
 This is controlled by the abstract view and should be considered read only.

 `queryModel` is available if this is required.
 This contains the same information as the saved search model in a different format and is mainly used for internal purposes.